hfeeki/cluster-commander/README.md

 -f      --filter-nodes      RegEx pattern to filter each   ""
                             node name through.

+-F      --filter-outputs    RegEx pattern to filter each   ""
+                            output through.
+(Very useful
+                            for things like suppression
+                            of mendatory banners without
+                            loosing useful stderr output
+                            (as you do with '-q' option)).
 ```

 If the target command contains options itself, it must be quoted to prevent